Learn languages naturally with fresh, real content!

 Explore By Region

-flag Russian oil exports rose 6% post-invasion but revenues fell 18% due to Western price caps and shipping restrictions.
+flag Russian oil exports rose 6% post-invasion but revenues fell 18% due to Western sanctions and price discounts.